altruizim101/Final-Project/README.md

 ### Data Source: [https://www.kaggle.com/datasets/atharvaingle/crop-recommendation-dataset/data]
 ### Data Summary:
 [Kaggle] ...
 "Recommendations from evaluation of this dataset with Machine Learning techniques will aid farmers in making informed decisions in their farming strategy.
-This dataset allows the users to build a predictive model to aid in recommendations for suitable crops to grow in a particular farm based on various parameters."
+This dataset allows the users to build a predictive model to aid in recommendations for suitable crops to grow in a particular farm based on weather and soil characteristics."

 ## Proposal -
 - Research question I expect to answer (in one sentence, if possible) : Are farmers better off using recommendations based on analysis applying ML tecchniques?